-Generally speaking, there is no statutory entitlement to overtime under Irish law, or to payment for overtime.
-Employees will only be entitled to overtime pay if such an entitlement is contained in their employment contract or has been established by custom and practice in the employment concerned.
-However, employers that require employees to work on Sundays are required to compensate them for doing so, whether in terms of paying a "Sunday premium" or specifically taking into account the fact that they may be required to work on a Sunday in calculating the rate of pay.
+Generally speaking, there is no statutory entitlement to overtime under Irish law or payment for overtime.
+Employees will only be entitled to overtime pay if such an entitlement is contained in their employment contract or established by custom and practice in the employment concerned.
+However, employers that require employees to work on Sundays are required to compensate them for doing so, whether in terms of paying a "Sunday premium" or specifically considering that they may be required to work on a Sunday in calculating the rate of pay.